Bryanhalambeck/expense-analysis/README.md

 📝 **Note:** All expense data is fictional and created for educational analysis only.

-This file contains 100 rows of fictional expense data from the small, specialized tech and professional services firm.
+This file contains 100 rows of fictional expense data from the small tech and services firm.
 Each row represents an individual transaction made by one of six core employees across various departments and categories.

 #### 🔍 Columns:
 - **id** – Unique transaction ID